php/php-langspec/spec/10-expressions.md

 resulting value can be represented in type `int` that is the result type.
 Otherwise, the result would have type `float`.

-Division by zero results in a non-fatal error and the result value is `FALSE`.
+Division by zero results in a non-fatal error.
+If the value of the numerator is positive, the result value is `INF`.
+If the value of the numerator is negative, the result value is `-INF`.
+If the value of the numerator is zero, the result value is `NAN`.
-The values +/- infinity and NaN cannot be generated via this operator;
-instead, use the predefined constants `INF` and `NAN`.

 The binary `/` operator produces the quotient from dividing the left-hand operand by the right-hand one.
 If either or both operands have